Following an Individual Regulation or Initiative

 Voluntary regulations are displayed as “launched”

-This distinction reflects the enforcement level of the initiative and helps clarify whether legal compliance is required.
+This distinction reflects the initiative's enforcement level and helps clarify whether legal compliance is required.

-Individual alert emails may also reference related regulations, indicating how initiatives are connected within the regulatory database.
+Individual notification emails may also reference related regulations, indicating how initiatives are connected within the regulatory database.

 The following relationship tags may appear: